 You can also serve drizzled with caramel or chocolate sauce.

-Store your perfect Pumpkin Spice Cheesecake with Nutmeg Crust in the fridge for around 1 week.
+Store your perfect pumpkin spice cheesecake in the fridge for around 1 week.
 But I guarantee you that it won't last that long!
 It can also be frozen in slices for about 3 months.